oasis-open/cti-python-stix2-extensions/how-to-contribute.rst

 - Fork this repository

 - Create a subdirectory named after your extension.

-The naming convention is: <STIX object type name>-<extension definition id first grouping>.
-  - For multiple extensions which are related, use the "root" STIX object type name.
+  - The naming convention is: ``<STIX object type name>-extension-<extension definition id's UUID first grouping>``.
+For multiple extension definitions which are related, use the "root" STIX object type name.

-    For example:  incident-extension-definition--ef765651
+    For example:  incident-extension-ef765651
 - Create a buildable Python project in your subdirectory:

-  - The project name should also reflect your extension For example:   "python-stix2-<directory name from previous step>"
+  - The project name should also reflect your extension ``python-stix2-<directory name from previous step>``

+    For example:  python-stix2-incident-extension-ef765651
   - Recommended style is `pyproject.toml <https://packaging.python.org/en/latest/guides/writing-pyproject-toml>`_,
     e.g. using setuptools build backend with a `src-layout <https://setuptools.pypa.io/en/latest/userguide/package_discovery.html#src-layout>`_.
 - Unit tests should be included